Deeplocal/scrubber/README.md

     #### Running on Boot

-    After we've run the script for the first time, we can optionally set the script to run on boot— this means you don't have to SSH into Scrubber everytime you power up.
+    After we've run the script for the first time, we can optionally set the script to run on boot.
+This means you don't have to SSH into Scrubber everytime you power up.

     Edit the file `/etc/rc.local`